 From promotions and loyalty points to invoices and tracking, email underpins the vital network of communication between shopper and seller.
 And it isn’t going anywhere.

-More than 300 billion emails were sent every day in 2020, and this is set to grow by an impressive 76 billion in coming years.
+More than 300 billion emails were sent every day in 2020, and this is set to grow by an impressive 76 billion in the coming years.
 So surely the players in the retail industry – worth $25 trillion dollars – are doing everything possible to keep this channel secure?

 This means they are highly vulnerable to email impersonation and all the threats that come with it, such as business email compromise (BEC) and phishing attacks.
-These can result in the loss of capital, consumer trust, brand equity and much more.
+These can result in the loss of capital, consumer trust, brand equity, and much more.

-Below, we’ve totaled up what retail businesses, online stores and ecommerce sites may have to pay if they don’t secure their domains and improve their cybersecurity posture.
+Below, we’ve totaled up what retail businesses, online stores, and eCommerce sites may have to pay if they don’t secure their domains and improve their cybersecurity posture.

 $30 billion retail funds lost to cyber attackers year on year

 No business is fully immune to the threats of cybercrime.
 But unfortunately for retail businesses, their handling of personal and sensitive data makes them particularly susceptible to impersonation attacks.